andrew-codechimp/HA-Battery-Notes/docs/events.md

 This is fired when any device within Battery Notes has a battery level changed to either below or above the device specific or global threshold.

+You can use this to send notifications in your preferred method.
+An example automation below displays a persistent notification.

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `device_id` | `string` | The device id of the device. |